RhetTbull/osxphotos/README.md

                (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
 A list of strings. (com.apple.metadata:kMDItemKeywords)

+participants   The list of people who are visible in an image or movie or
+               written about in a document.
+A list of strings.
+               (com.apple.metadata:kMDItemParticipants)

+projects       The list of projects that this file is part of.
+For example, if
+               you were working on a movie all of the files could be marked as belonging to the project “My Movie”.
+A list of strings.
+               (com.apple.metadata:kMDItemProjects)

+rating         User rating of this item.
+For example, the stars rating of an
+               iTunes track.
+An integer.
+               (com.apple.metadata:kMDItemStarRating)

+subject        Subject of the this item.
+A string.
+               (com.apple.metadata:kMDItemSubject)

+title          The title of the file.
+For example, this could be the title of
+               a document, the name of a song, or the subject of an email message.
+A string. (com.apple.metadata:kMDItemTitle)

+version        The version number of this file.
+A string.
+               (com.apple.metadata:kMDItemVersion)

 For additional information on extended attributes see: https://developer.apple.c